corpusops/docker-images/README.md

       found inside subdirectories of <br/>
       ``/etc/supervisor.d``, ``/etc/supervisor``, ``/etc/supervisord``, in t
     - frep is done on config files for all vars beginning by ``SUPERVISORD_``
-    - ``SUPERVISORD_CONFIGS`` can be set to alternate configs to aggregate to supervisord config
+    - ``SUPERVISORD_CONFIGS`` can be set to alternate configs to aggregate to supervisord config, if the file is with a relative path, it will be searched inside /etc/supervisord.d
     - ``SUPERVISORD_LOGFILE`` can be set up to another path, as we set it to stdout by defaut
 - One usual way to use this providen entrypoint is to launch it through supervisor to gain also logrotate support for free.<br/>

     ```yaml
+    # configs can be given on CLI, v2
     supervisord:
       image: "corpusops/supervisord"
+      command:  /bin/supervisord.sh s.conf
+    # configs can be given on CLI, v1
+    supervisord:
+      image: "corpusops/supervisord"
       entrypoint: /bin/supervisord.sh
+      command: [s.conf]
+    # /etc/supervisor.d/s.conf is a valid supervisord config snipped
+    supervisord:
+      image: "corpusops/supervisord"
+      entrypoint: /bin/supervisord.sh
       environment:
-      - export SUPERVISORD_LOGFILE=/dev/stdout
+      - SUPERVISORD_CONFIGS=s.conf
+    # /foo/s.conf is a valid supervisord config snipped
+    supervisord:
+      image: "corpusops/supervisord"
+      entrypoint: /bin/supervisord.sh
+      environment:
       - SUPERVISORD_CONFIGS=/foo/s.conf
     ```